paulio11/P5-Pokebox-API/README.md

 - [gunicorn](https://pypi.org/project/gunicorn/) - Gunicorn ‘Green Unicorn’ is a Python WSGI HTTP Server for UNIX.
 - [Pillow](https://pypi.org/project/Pillow/) - A Python Imaging Library that adds image processing capabilities to the Python interpreter.
 - [psycopg2](https://pypi.org/project/psycopg2/) - Psycopg is the most popular PostgreSQL database adapter for the Python programming language.
 Using a Postgres database was essential for this project as my profile model contains an ArrayField which is incompatible with the default sqlite database used by django.
-- [Coverage](https://pypi.org/project/coverage/) - To check full for automated test coverage.
+- [Coverage](https://pypi.org/project/coverage/) - To check for 100% automated test coverage.
 - [dj-rest-auth](https://dj-rest-auth.readthedocs.io/en/latest/) - Provides a set of API endpoints that handle user registration and authentication.
 - [django-allauth](https://django-allauth.readthedocs.io/en/latest/) - An integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
 - [django-cors-headers](https://pypi.org/project/django-cors-headers/) - Adds Cross-Origin Resource Sharing (CORS) headers to responses.
 This allows in-browser requests to the Django application from other origins.